1 electric mixer

 For best results, add plastic wrap to the bowl and place the bowl of dough into the fridge to chill for 30 minutes to an hour or better yet overnight.

 When ready to bake, use a medium cookie scoop to make balls of dough.
-Place them onto the lined cookie sheet spread apart.
-Optionally add a few additional chocolate chunks to the tops of each ball of dough. *For me it's the melted chocolate on the top of the cookies that does it for me!
+Place them onto the lined cookie sheet, spread apart.
+Optionally add a few additional chocolate chunks to the tops of each ball of dough. *It's the melted chocolate on the top of the cookies that does it for me!

 Bake at 350 degrees Fahrenheit for 8-10 minutes.
 For me 9 minutes was perfect.
 Remove the cookies from the oven and allow them to cool on the baking sheet for about 10 minutes and then transfer them to a cooling rack until they become room temperature.

-*These cookies are soft which makes them irresistible in my opinion.
+These cookies are soft, which makes them irresistible in my opinion.
 You can leave them on the counter in an airtight container for up to 5 days.
-I prefer to store them in the fridge so they harden up a bit and will last about 10 days.
+Or, store them in the fridge so they harden up a bit and will last about 10 days.

-*You can freeze the dough by following these instructions: Use a cookie scoop to make balls of dough with the entire bowl of dough.
-Place them on a lined plate, not touching, and freeze them for 24 hours.
-Next, transfer the balls of dough to a ziplock freezer bag, use a permanent marker to write baking instructions on the bag, and store the airtight bag in the freezer for up to 2 months. *Note, you will need to increase the baking time by a few minutes if using frozen cookie dough.
+You can freeze the dough by following these instructions: Use a cookie scoop to make balls of dough with the entire bowl of dough.
+Place them on a lined plate, spread apart, and freeze them for 24 hours.
+Next, transfer the balls of dough to a Ziplock freezer bag, use a permanent marker to write baking instructions on the bag, and store the airtight bag in the freezer for up to 2 months. *Note, you will need to increase the baking time by a few minutes if using frozen cookie dough.

 Serving: 1cookie | Calories: 140kcal | Carbohydrates: 13g | Protein: 2g | Fat: 10g | Saturated Fat: 6g | Polyunsaturated Fat: 0.2g | Monounsaturated Fat: 1g | Trans Fat: 0.002g | Cholesterol: 0.1mg | Sodium: 541mg | Potassium: 59mg | Fiber: 2g | Sugar: 6g | Vitamin A: 2IU | Vitamin C: 0.001mg | Calcium: 20mg | Iron: 1mg